Quantized plastic deformation: Mesoscopic tensorial model (MTM)

-{Considerable} numerical acceleration {is} achieved in the reformulated MTM vis-a-vis the `purely elastic' approach, {due} to the use {of} `well-behaved' elastic energy density inside the FED.
-This allows the minimization algorithm to converge with only a small number of iterations{,} suggesting that the elastic problem is effectively solved `on the fly'.
-Moreover, the piece-wise smooth structure of the configurational energy landscape allows one to {avoid navigation through a} complex configuration of saddle points as it can be replaced by a nonsmooth discrete mapping algorithm. {Additional} acceleration {is provided by the use of a} Cauchy update {during plastic corrections (which takes a significant portion of the computational effort in each increment)} instead of the LBFGS update, which allows one to recalculate at each {iteration} only those components of the energy gradient and only those contributions to the total energy that are associated with the elements that have just {undergone} plastic correction, see Appendix A for details.
+Further acceleration {is achieved by the use of a} Cauchy update {during plastic corrections (which would otherwise take a significant portion of the computational effort in each increment)} instead of the LBFGS update, as in the purely elastic approach.
+This allows one to recalculate at each {iteration} only those components of the energy gradient and only those contributions to the total energy that are associated with the elements that have just {undergone} plastic correction.
 In view of the achieved {nearly} complete separation between the continuous elastic and discrete plastic problems, we {regard} the proposed algorithm as a (quasi-)automaton.
-The computational efficiency of the {developed} numerical method is further discussed in Appendix B.
+We discuss the computational efficiency of the {developed} numerical method in more quantitative terms in \ref{AppendixB}.

-{At this point we would like to mention the degeneracy} associated with the possibility of collective crossing of the `ridges' of the energy landscape (the boundaries of the FED), {which} is resolved in the proposed algorithm through the introduction of small quenched disorder.
-To minimize the impact of such disorder, we randomized only the displacements on the boundary using the decomposition $\Delta\bar{\textbf{U}}_b=\Delta\bar{\textbf{U}}_b^{(o)}+\Delta\bar{\textbf{U}}_b^{(d)}$, where the first term is the deterministic contribution
+\paragraph{Quenched disorder} {In view of the massive degeneracy} associated with the possibility of collective crossing of the `ridges' of the energy landscape (the boundaries of the FED) in pristine crystals, some additional regularization is called-for.
+The problem is resolved in the proposed algorithm through the introduction of small quenched disorder.